kafka, observability, monitoring, distributed-tracing, opentelemetry

 • Record timing data, topic names, partition information, and offsets

-• messaging.destination: The Kafka topic name
+• messaging.destination.name: The Kafka topic name

-• messaging.message_id: The message offset
+• messaging.kafka.message.offset: The message offset

-• messaging.kafka.partition: The partition number
+• messaging.kafka.destination.partition: The partition number

-• messaging.kafka.consumer_group: The consumer group (for consumers)
+• messaging.kafka.consumer.group: The consumer group (for consumers)

+These standardized attributes ensure consistent trace visualization across different tools and platforms.
 This metadata allows you to trace individual messages through your entire system, from the moment they're produced until they're consumed and processed.

 Instrumentation Approaches